Getting Started

 composer require jramke/fluid-primitives

 Then you need to add the client-side files.
-You can either use EXT:fluid_primitives/Resources/Public/JavaScript/dist/or you can just add fluid-primitives to your package.json.
+Just add the fluid-primitives package to your package.json.

 Setup Component Collection